 John, Paul, George & Ben by Lane Smith

-Lane Smith takes a clever approach to explain the significance of some of the founding fathers by comparing them to the Beatles.
+Lane Smith takes a clever approach to explain some of the founding fathers by comparing them to the Beatles.
 Take the quiz in the back to separate fact from fiction (but enjoy the fictionalized account!).
 This is a fun picture book to entice kids into learning more about the Revolutionary War! [picture book, ages 3 and up]